 - 13.2 Local arrangements to consolidate some or all of the general public holidays into annual leave may operate, subject to agreement at local level. - 13.3 These leave entitlements include the two extra-statutory days available in England and Wales in the past, therefore any local arrangements to add days on account of extra-statutory days will no longer apply.
 In Scotland this entitlement includes the two additional days that could previously be designated as either statutory days or annual leave.
-In Northern Ireland this entitlement also contains the two extra statutory days, however there are ten general public holidays. - 13.4 Staff required to work or to be on-call on a general public holiday are entitled to equivalent time to be taken off in lieu at plain time rates in addition to the appropriate payment for the duties undertaken (see Section 2). - 13.5 Where staff work standard shifts other than 71⁄2 hours excluding meal breaks, annual leave and general public holiday entitlements should be calculated on an hourly basis to prevent staff on these shifts receiving greater or less leave than colleagues on standard shifts. - 13.6 Part-time workers will be entitled to paid bank holidays no less than pro-rata to the number of bank holidays for a full-time worker, rounded up to the nearest half day. - 13.7 Part-time workers' bank holiday entitlement shall be added to their annual leave entitlement, and they shall take bank holidays they would normally work as annual leave.
+In Northern Ireland this entitlement also contains the two extra statutory days, however there are ten general public holidays. - 13.4 Staff required to work or to be on-call on a general public holiday are entitled to equivalent time to be taken off in lieu at plain time rates in addition to the appropriate payment for the duties undertaken (see Section 2). - 13.5 Where staff work standard shifts other than 71/2 hours excluding meal breaks, annual leave and general public holiday entitlements should be calculated on an hourly basis to prevent staff on these shifts receiving greater or less leave than colleagues on standard shifts. - 13.6 Part-time workers will be entitled to paid bank holidays no less than pro-rata to the number of bank holidays for a full-time worker, rounded up to the nearest half day. - 13.7 Part-time workers' bank holiday entitlement shall be added to their annual leave entitlement, and they shall take bank holidays they would normally work as annual leave.

 - 13.8 An existing part-time worker who, prior to 1 October 2004, was in receipt of a bank holiday entitlement in excess of pro-rata to a full-time worker, shall have their excess entitlement protected for a period of five years from the date of assimilation onto the new system. - 13.9 Pay during annual leave will include regularly paid supplements including any recruitment and retention premia, payments for work outside normal hours and high cost area supplements.
-Pay is calculated on the basis of what the individual would have received had he/she been at work, but during the interim regime (as described in Section 2): - existing arrangements will be undisturbed for staff groups who already receive payments for working outside normal hours in respect of all annual leave - staff groups who do not currently receive full payment will do so by an adjustment of the standard formula based mechanism currently used to pay unsocial hours in respect of the statutory leave entitlement, pending the outcome of the review.
-In respect of annual leave the formula will be adjusted to 11.59 per cent instead of 8.33 per cent of the unsocial hours payments in each pay period.
+Pay is calculated on the basis of what the individual would have received had he/she been at work.